advanced-security/qlsh/README.md

 > This is an _unofficial_ tool created by Field Security Specialists, and is not officially supported by GitHub.

 See the [SUPPORT](SUPPORT.md) file.

+## Privacy

+This tool uses the `codeql` binary.
+That tool can communicate with GitHub servers to perform its functions - in this case, to download required language packs.
+See [PRIVACY](PRIVACY.md) for a link to the GitHub General Privacy Statement.

 ## Background